Single-nucleus multi-omics identifies shared and distinct pathways in Pick’s and Alzheimer’s disease

 Abstract

-The study of neurodegenerative diseases, particularly tauopathies like Pick’s disease (PiD) and Alzheimer’s disease (AD), offers insights into the underlying regulatory mechanisms.
-By investigating epigenomic variations in these conditions, we identified critical regulatory changes driving disease progression, revealing potential therapeutic targets.
+The study of transcriptomic and epigenomic variations in neurodegenerative diseases, particularly tauopathies like Pick’s disease (PiD) and Alzheimer’s disease (AD), offers insights into their underlying regulatory mechanisms.
+Here, we identified critical regulatory changes driving disease progression, revealing potential therapeutic targets.
 Our comparative analyses uncovered disease-enriched non-coding regions and genome-wide transcription factor (TF) binding differences, linking them to target genes.
 Notably, we identified a distal human-gained enhancer (HGE) associated with E3 ubiquitin ligase (UBE3A), highlighting disease-specific regulatory alterations.
-Additionally, fine-mapping of AD risk genes uncovered loci enriched in microglial enhancers and accessible in other cell types.
+Additionally, fine-mapping of AD risk genes uncovered loci enriched in microglial enhancers and accessible in other cell-types.
 Shared and distinct TF binding patterns were observed in neurons and glial cells across PiD and AD.
-We validated our findings using CRISPR to excise a predicted enhancer region in UBE3A and developed an interactive database ( http://swaruplab.bio.uci.edu/scROAD ) to visualize predicted single-cell TF occupancy and regulatory networks.
+We validated our findings using CRISPR to excise a predicted enhancer region in UBE3A and developed an interactive database, scROAD, to visualize predicted single-cell TF occupancy and regulatory networks.

 Article activity feed